-Undocumented students are individuals who were born abroad and may have entered the United States as children without the proper documentation to be considered a U.S. citizen or permanent resident of the country despite having resided in the United States since childhood.
+Undocumented students are individuals who were born abroad and may have entered the United States as children without the proper documentation to be considered a U.S. Citizen or Permanent Resident despite having resided here since childhood.

-The Admission Office works closely with undocumented students and assisting them through the application process, and in sharing more information about financial aid resources available to them.
-As you are applying, we encourage you to submit your 2017-2018 California Dream Act Application (CADA) by March 2nd, 2017.
-In addition, your California Dream Act Application along with the NON-SSN Cal Grant GPA Verification Form for the 2017-2018 Academic Year will be available to the public starting October 1st, 2016.
-Your Cal Grant GPA verification forms and your CADA will be accepted through Thursday, March 2nd, 2017.
+The Office of Admission works closely with undocumented students in assisting them through the application process, and in sharing more information about financial aid resources.
+As you are applying, we encourage you to submit your 2017-2018 California Dream Act Application (CADA) by March 2, 2017.
+In addition, your CADA along with a NON-SSN Cal Grant GPA Verification Form for the 2017-2018 Academic Year will be available starting October 1, 2016.
+Your Cal Grant GPA verification forms and your CADA will be accepted through March 2, 2017.

 We would like to remind you, as is stated on the California Student Aid Commission website, in order to meet eligibility for the Cal Grant through the California Dream Act you:

 - Must have attended a California high school for a minimum of 3 or more full academic years (between grades 9 through 12)